ChrisWojcik/single-page-nav/README.md

 ## Features

-* The coordinates of each target element are determined dynamically on each scroll.
-Resizing the browser or appending content to a section will not break the plugin.
+* The coordinates of each target element are determined dynamically, resizing the browser or appending content to a section will not break the plugin.
 * Configurable options.

 ## Sample Use